This policy was last updated on 1.7.22

 We will get your express opt-in consent before we share your personal data with any third-party company for marketing purposes.

-You can ask us to stop sending you marketing messages by contacting us at any time.
-Please use the contact details listed at the beginning of this Privacy Notice.
+You can ask us to stop sending you marketing messages by turning off marketing messages in the app.

 We may have to share your personal data with third parties for the various purposes set out in the table in part 4 of this Privacy Notice.
 The internal and external third parties we may share your personal data with are listed in the Glossary.